How To Stomach Volatility In Your Company's Stock Without Losing Your Mind

 Stock options, restricted stock units (RSUs), and other types of equity compensation are valuable benefits that inspire employees to stay with their companies and feel motivated at work.
 Shares of companies in hot industries can skyrocket amid a strong economy and prosperous stock markets.
-However, markets sometimes falter.
-High-flying stocks can plummet.
+However, markets can suddenly and unpredictably falter, as they have during the Covid-19 pandemic.
 Shares that seemed headed for new heights can quickly tumble.

 When things don't go as well for your company or the stock markets as you had hoped, it is important to remember that stock compensation is a long-term deal.
 Obsessive scrutiny of the company ticker symbol is unhealthy.
 Ecstasy can swiftly turn to anxiety when the stock price swings up and down like a yo-yo.

 Intermittent volatility in the stock markets has not dampened enthusiasm for stock compensation, whether nonqualified stock options, restricted stock/RSUs, stock appreciation rights, or employee stock purchase plans.
 While certain companies and industries routinely experience more volatility than others do, the stock prices of all companies can fall amid concerns about the economy or other factors.
 Don't panic.
 Your company's shareholders are in the same boat, but with real money at risk, and are counting on your stock grants to inspire you.
 They want the grants to encourage you to act and feel like a committed owner.

 Below are 11 tips from experts in financial planning, human resources, and psychology about how to stomach the wild ups and downs that stock prices can experience.